frinkleko/Critic-IdeaKing/README.md

 ## Chat with Critic and King

 After training, you can use `main.py` to call the functions for dialogue and cross-conference validation with the critic and king models.
 The corresponding functions are `critic()`, `king()`, and `Eval()`.

+## Contact & Let me know your thought

+Please contact by my email: [frinkleko@gmail.com](mailto:frinkleko@gmail.com).
+To see more about my works, you can also visit my [homepage](https://xinjie-shen.com/).